lab11/SensorNet-Compiler/README.md

 Install
 -------

-      Make sure ~/.cabal/bin is in your path, then:
+      Make sure ~/.cabal/bin is early in your path, then:

       $ cabal install happy
       $ cabal sandbox init